sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-kiosk.md

 Specifies the name of the role that is assigned an account used for operation in kiosk mode:

 - The role must be created by the user.
-- The role should include read permissions only.
+- The role should include read-only permissions.
 - The role is the only one assigned the account.

 ### Setting: *view\_dashboard\_duration*, Default: *20*

 Specifies the duration in seconds for which the Dashboard will be displayed.

-Users are free to modify the dashboard layout for the account used for kiosk mode.
+Users can modify the dashboard layout for the account used for kiosk mode.

 - A value 0 specifies that the view will not be displayed.
 - A value >10 specifies the desired duration.